Justinmchan408/HMMCDRDetection/README.md

 # HMM_CDR_detect
-Detecting CDRs in HiFi and ONT long reads with methylation tags using Viterbi Learning
+Detecting CDRs in HiFi and ONT long reads with methylation tags using Baum Welch Algorithm

 ```
 |__ scripts